Congress can act now to lower drug prices

 The legislation would also finally eliminate the Medicare doughnut hole, a policy that has caused seniors anxiety and financial stress for more than a decade.

 And it would hold insurance companies responsible for managing costs through the entire benefit.
-During the initial phase, which would last until the $3,100 threshold is reached, insurers would be responsible for 75 percent of costs.
-After that, they would pay 60 percent, the federal government would pay 20 percent, and pharmaceutical companies would have to provide a 20 percent discount.
-That would put drug makers on the hook for their own prices.
+During the initial phase, which would last until the $3,100 threshold is reached, insurers would be responsible for 75% of costs.
+After that, they would pay 60%, the federal government would pay 20% and pharmaceutical companies would have to provide a 20% percent discount.
+That would put drugmakers on the hook for their own prices.
 The more they charge patients and taxpayers, the greater the discount they would have to provide in the catastrophic phase.
-Insurers and drug ,makers would have new incentive to negotiate lower prices.
+Insurers and drugmakers would have new incentive to negotiate lower prices.

 Even with these significant changes, the legislation would maintain Part D’s free-market structure, allowing drug companies to recover their research-and-development costs and continue to innovate.